Carlos Montes: Recent political work

-Montes remains an activist and is a leader of Latinos Against War, a Latino anti-war organization based in Los Angeles and a member of the immigrant advocacy group the Southern California Immigration Coalition.
+Montes remains an activist and is a leader of Centro CSO, Legalization for All Network and Latinos Against War, a Latino anti-war organization based in Los Angeles and a member of the immigrant advocacy group the Southern California Immigration Coalition.

 With the 2003 Bush administration war and occupation of Iraq, Montes helped form and lead L.A.
 Latinos Against War.
 He helped to organize protests against the September 2008 Republican National Convention in St. Paul, Minnesota.

 In December 2008, Montes was a founding member of the Southern California Immigration Coalition, to fight against Immigration and Customs Enforcement (ICE) and police repression; and to organize the yearly May 1 marches and rallies to demand full legalization.
 He continues to fight to defend public education and helped to lead the fight to keep Garfield High School public, his alma mater in ELA.
 He is also currently active in the Committee to Stop FBI Repression.

 On May 7, Montes along with other members of the Legalization for All Network announced their support for the Dump Trump protest.
 This continues Montes work to support the anti-war movement as well as to continue his fight towards equality and justice for all.
 His announcement came along with a powerful statement, "Dump Trump and his racist attacks must be our call to action!
 His rhetoric of hate is blaming immigrants, especially Latinos, for the suffering of the working people.
 This suffering is in fact caused by the billionaire class that Trump represents.
 We say 'Dump Trump' and march on the RNC", that reassures the fight against oppression and inequality.

 Current political activity

-Montes has been organizing against unnecessary FBI raids which tend to focus on dismantling and preventing activist group activity through intimidation.
+Montes has been organizing against FBI raids that were deemed unnecessary which tend to focus on dismantling and preventing activist group activity through intimidation.